rusudinu/rusudinu/README.md

 # Hi there 👋, I'm Rusu Dinu!

-I'm a Senior Full Stack Engineer at Tazz by eMAG and an Indie Developer at [CodingShadows](https://codingshadows.com/).
+I'm a Senior Full Stack Engineer at Tazz by eMAG and a Mobile Apps Developer at [CodingShadows](https://codingshadows.com/).

 ## 🚀 My most successful projects